Caregivers need regular breaks

 As people often say, caregiving is a marathon, so it’s essential to pace yourself for the long haul.

-These tiny breaks will actually fit into your schedule and still benefit your physical and emotional health.
+Tiny breaks will fit into your busy schedule and still benefit your physical and emotional health.

 We explain how even a 5 minute break can reduce stress and share 10 ways to take a quick break right now.

-Keep this list on hand and use these ideas anytime you have a few minutes to relax.
+Keep this list on hand and use these ideas whenever you have a few minutes to relax.

 5 minute breaks reduce stress and help you think clearly